NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

 backends that meet the list of requirements (e.g. available space, extra specs, etc).
 You can use the specs in
-:ref:`Table 6.10, “NetApp supported Extra Specs for use with Manila Share Types”<table-6.10>` later in this section when defining Manila share types with the ``manila type-key`` command.
+:ref:`Table 6.10, “NetApp supported Extra Specs for use with Manila Share Types”<table-6.10>` when defining Manila share types with the ``manila type-key`` command.

 .. _table-6.10: